Maria Rye opens law stationer’s office

 There was also a 16% female intake at the Bar this year,the first time that it was over 10%, marking a significant increase in women pursuing careers as barristers

-Mella Caroll was the first woman to practise at the Inner Bar in Ireland.
+Mella Caroll becomes the first woman to practise at the Inner Bar in Ireland

 She was a Senior Counsel in the Bar of Ireland.